 This small project examines the memory of another process and it prints a map with all mines exposed.
 The source code is at Github Gist.

 When you click on a cell the game checks whether you’re safe or not.
 So, the mouse click triggers an event that calls a function to make that check.
-Using the command strings
+Using the command strings we can find the function names available.

 % strings /usr/bin/gnome-mines